Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 Close up Magic, what is close up magic?

-Close-up magic is best performed for an audience of 30 or less and can be performed sitting at a table or standing.
-With the arrival of LSV (large screen video) technology larger groups can be accommodated.
+Close-up magic is best performed for an audience of 30 or fewer and can be performed sitting at a table or standing.
+With the arrival of LSV (large-screen video) technology, larger groups can be accommodated.

 Another form of close-up magic is strolling magic.
-This style has become popular for social and cocktail hours where guests are standing and mingling in small groups.
+This style has become popular for social and cocktail hours, where guests stand and mingle in small groups.
 The close-up magician moves around the room entertaining these smaller groups of guests.
 Street magic is also a form of close-up magic.

 Photo & art credits: